Medically reviewed by Sophia Yen, MD, MPH – Written by Pandia Health Editorial Team. Updated on December 18, 2020

 Can stress cause breakthrough bleeding?

 In some cases, stress can trigger breakthrough bleeding, as it can affect our hormones.
-The stress can be emotional or physical.
+Stress can be emotional or physical.

 Breakthrough bleeding will typically be the same color as your normal period blood (red or dark brown).